Heading 1

 Weddings: Diocesan policy for Marriage requires that you make an appointment with the pastor at least six months before the anticipated wedding.
 Please meet with the pastor before setting your final date.

-Children's Mass is Sunday November 10
+Next Children's Mass is Mothers Day

-8:30 a.m.
-Please Join Us!
+Sunday May 12th 8:30 a.m.
+Join Us!

 ACM Appeal for Catholic Ministries Building the Kingdom Together